What Should You Look for in an Online Institution?

 Use this checklist to help you evaluate an online college or university

-Be sure you have the proper software (online platform software) from the institution available to you (if possible, get it on a disk or CD).
+Be sure you have the proper software (online platform software) from the institution available to you (if possible, get it on a CD or flash drive).

-Be sure you have a tech support number and available help 24-hours a day, 7-days per week.
+Be sure you have a tech support number and check that available help is provided 24-hours a day, 7-days per week.
 Make sure it works.
 One online university that I was associated with had a tech support number available, but there was no one at the other end of the line manning it.
-Caution - please be careful here!
+Be careful here!

 Be sure you have an online library accessible to you 24-hours a day, 7-days per week.